Skip to Main Content

 Estimated Delivery: 3 - 5 Days

 The Part E Brick Wall Partition Kit is a reliable solution for achieving Part E compliance for separating brick party walls.
 It combines decoupling technology with high-performance materials to minimise sound transfer and eliminate the need for retests or remedial work.
+Walls with a separating function will pass the Building Regulations sound test when this system is applied to them.

 Part E compliant: Exceeds sound insulation requirements for separating walls